gbosger/gbosger/README.md

 - 👋 Hi, I’m Guilherme Bosger
 - 👀 I’m interested in Python , SQL , Machine Learning and Artificial Intelligence.
 - 🌱 I’m currently learning Data Analytics
-- 💞️ I’m looking to collaborate on codes and create my repositoty
+- 💞️ I’m looking to collaborate on codes and create my repository
 - 📫 How to reach me ...

 <!---